Photo of the church

 Children's Liturgy

 As a result of the Nolan Report there are now established Protection Procedures for Children and Vulnerable Adults in our Diocese.
-The Child Protection Officer for St. James the Less and St. Helen Parish is Theresa Higgins with Olive Newland as Deputy.
+The Child Protection Officer for St. James the Less and St. Helen Parish is Theresa Higgins, a new Deputy is to be appointed later.
 The Protection Officer for the Diocese is Simon Moules.

-If you have any concerns about the protection of children and vulnerable adults in our Parish please or contact Theresa Higgins (Tel.
-01206-523501), or Olive Newland, or the Presbytery.
+If you have any concerns about the protection of children and vulnerable adults in our Parish please contact Cathy O'Connor through the Church Office.

 Choir

 The choir contributes significantly to music at the 10.30 am Sunday Mass and other special occasions on request.
 Enthusiasm is more important than a perfect voice.
 Singers and musicians are always welcome.
-Please contact Tim Williamson.
+Please contact the Church Office.

 Christmas Cards